richardschoen/workwithibmipdm/README.md

 I started this project more for some .Net Core WinForms practice, but so far it appears to be quite useful and the core app is FREE to use.

-The purpose of Work with IBM i is to provide a usable ```Windows based replacement for PDM``` on the 5250 green screen to work with IBM i source members.
+The purpose of Work with IBM i is to provide a usable ```Windows based replacement for PDM``` for the 5250 green screen version of PDM to work with IBM i source members without needing a green screen.

 Work with IBM i supports integration with iForGit which is the subscription based Git source client for IBM i that I created.
 Learn more here: https://www.iforgit.com or https://www.github.com/richardschoen/iforgit